VingronLab/APL/README.md

     install_github("ClemensKohl/APL")

 Additionally, python with the libraries torch and numpy have to be installed if you want to use the pytorch SVD implementation.
+One way to do this is with the R package reticulate:

+    # TODO: DOES NOT WORK CURRENTLY DO NOT RUN!
+    # cant import/find pytorch for some reason after install.

+    library(reticulate)
+    install_miniconda() # Installs Miniconda
+    conda_create("APLpy") # Creates a new environment
+    conda_install("APLpy", c("numpy", "pytorch")) # Installs numpy and pytorch to the newly created env.

+    # Call before running the code below
+    use_condaenv("APLpy")

 ## Feature overview